-It is with great pride that your Board of Directors reports another very successful year for QBANK.
-Under the leadership of CEO, Mike Currie, QBANK continued its year-on-year improvement across all key performance metrics.
-In an often-challenging environment, our Member satisfaction surveys continue to rank QBANK amongst the top Banks in Australia.
+Your Board of Directors is proud to report another very successful year for QBANK.
+Under the leadership of CEO, Mike Currie, QBANK continues its mission to deliver exceptional personal service and financial wellbeing to those who protect and serve the community.
+In an often-challenging environment, our Member satisfaction surveys rank QBANK amongst the top banks in Australia.